jbelyeu/unfazed/README.md

 **Ambiguous results** derive from inconsistent phasing (different parent of origin indicated by different informative sites or reads.
 These may indicate sequencing errors or mosaic events and will *not* be reported unless the `--include-ambiguous` argument is included.

 ## Performance
 Many variants lack informative sites and are therefore can't be phased.
 Unfazed also makes no attempt to phase multiallelic sites (which should be very rare among de novo calls).
-Generally about 30% of de novo SNV/INDEL variants are phaseable via unfazed, and about 50% of CNV/SV variants.
+Generally a little under 30% of de novo SNVs are phaseable via unfazed, and about 50% of CNV/SV variants.

 The runtime of unfazed is highly dependent on the size of the sites VCF, as well as the number of variants.
 A multithreaded approach is used to improved performance; however, as the performance is bound by file IO, more than 2 threads yield dimenishing returns (and can even cause a slowdown due to race conditions).
 Running with 2 threads (default option) is therefore recommended.
 (Expert note: running with 1 thread can often produce more informative error messages in the case of a silent failure)